What is Redis?

 Redis is a great choice for implementing a highly available in-memory cache to decrease data access latency, increase throughput, and ease the load off your relational or NoSQL database and application.
 Redis can serve frequently requested items at sub-millisecond response times, and enables you to easily scale for higher loads without growing the costlier backend.
 Database query results caching, persistent session caching, web page caching, and caching of frequently used objects such as images, files, and metadata are all popular examples of caching with Redis.

 Chat, messaging, and queues

-Redis supports Pub/Sub with pattern matching and a variety of data structures such as lists, sorted sets, and hashes to support various types of data content.
+Redis supports Pub/Sub with pattern matching and a variety of data structures such as lists, sorted sets, and hashes.
 This allows Redis to support high performance chat rooms, real-time comment streams, social media feeds and server intercommunication.
 The Redis List data structure makes it easy to implement a lightweight queue.
 Lists offer atomic operations as well as blocking capabilities, making them suitable for a variety of applications that require a reliable message broker or a circular list.

 Redis as an in-memory data store with high availability and persistence is a popular choice among application developers to store and manage session data for internet-scale applications.
 Redis provides the sub-millisecond latency, scale, and resiliency required to manage session data such as user profiles, credentials, session state, and user-specific personalization.